Thank you for submitting the form. Your reference number is

 796 High Street, Thornbury

 With a store that’s painted bright orange and a menu of ice cream and hot chips, you can expect a unique experience here.
 Kenny Lover specialises in creamy, dreamy ice cream, rather than gelato.
-There are regular flavours, but we recommend trying a whacky flavour such as soy sauce, or kalamata olive and white chocolate.
+There are regular flavours, but we recommend trying a whacky one such as soy sauce, or kalamata olive and white chocolate.
 As for the hot chips, you dunk those in your ice cream.
 Don’t knock it until you’ve tried it.

 Luther’s